-I’m always inspired with new meal ideas when I eat with friends or see meals posted on blogs or food Instagram accounts.
-I think it’s especially helpful for me when I see what other college girls/single people are eating since I’m not at a point in my life where I’m going to be making big casseroles for dinner!
+I always get inspiration for new meal ideas when I eat with friends or see meals posted on blogs or food Instagram accounts.
+I think it’s especially helpful for me to see what other college girls/single people are eating since I’m not at a point in my life where I’m going to be making big casseroles for dinner!

 After almost three full years of dorm cooking with no meal plan, I feel like I’ve figured out a way to eat foods I love without spending too much money, spending too much time cooking, or going to the grocery store more than once per week.

 Here are all of last week’s eats in their imperfect, unedited glory:

 I rotate through the same few breakfast options each week and somehow, I don’t get tired of them.
 I work out or run in the mornings, and I usually don’t like eating a giant breakfast afterward– just something with some protein that’ll hold me over till lunch.

 Smoothie with unsweetened almond milk, organic frozen mixed berries (from Costco), frozen banana, and collagen peptides (for protein + skin health)

 The thickest and creamiest yogurt ever.
 The 0% or 4% vanilla and the 4% mango are my favorite flavors.
 Siggi’s is super low in sugar and awesome when I’m in a rush to get out the door for class.

 Organic quick-cooking oatmeal made in the microwave with organic powdered peanut butter (from Costco), topped with unsweetened almond milk

 I’m usually a real peanut butter girl all the way but oatmeal is the one case where powdered peanut butter tastes pretty much just as good as the real deal.
 It’s high in protein and low in calories, and easy to stir in just before microwaving

 Sweet potato breakfast bowl with Trader Joe’s raw almond butter